 Western Australia Museum

 The Western Australia Museum is located in an old, beautifully restored building with a huge multi-level library.
-We visited some very interesting exhibitions dedicated to meteors, gemstones, animals, oceans and Nell’s favorite dinosaurs!
+We visited some very interesting exhibitions dedicated to meteors, gemstones, animals, oceans and Nell’s favourite dinosaurs!

 What I liked the most was the exhibition where I could see what homo sapiens currently living in Western Australia looked like – I just saw my face in the mirror.